 The primary responsibility for safety and security at off-campus locations rests with the host or sponsoring organization.
 Medical emergencies should be handled by placing a 911 call.
 The 911 operator will direct the appropriate response based on the location.
 A Wallace Community College Accident/Incident Report (Appendix A) is required for off-campus emergencies.

 1.9 Safety Officer

-The President of the College has appointed a College Safety Officer (currently the Dean, Student Development and Wallace Campus).
+The President of the College has appointed a College Safety Officer (currently the Dean of Business Affairs.).
 Normally, this will be the security supervisor.

 1.10 Safety Committee